mohamedyossif/Sign-educatio-policy/privacy policy.md

 # Contact Us
 If you have any questions about this Privacy Policy, You can contact us:

-- By visiting this page on our website: https://github.com/mohamedyossif/Sign-educatio-policy/new/main
+- By E-mail : mohamedyossif558@gmail.com